webex/webex-js-sdk/README.md

 ## Usage

 To use the SDK, you will need Cisco Spark credentials.
-If you do not already have a Cisco Spark account, visit [Spark for Developers](https://developer.webex.com/) to create your account and retrieve your access token.
+If you do not already have a Cisco Spark account, visit [Cisco Webex for Developers](https://developer.webex.com/) to create your account and retrieve your access token.

 See [the detailed docs](https://webex.github.io/spark-js-sdk/) for more usage examples.